How to Defrost Ground Beef Safely

 Defrosting ground beef in water takes a fraction of the time it takes in the fridge, usually only about an hour.
 For this method, place your package of ground beef in a zip-top bag, push out as much air as you can and securely close the top.
 Then, place the bag of ground beef in a large bowl, covering it with cold water.
 You might want to place something heavy, like a bowl or plate, on top of the bag of beef to keep it under the water.
 Let the beef defrost for about an hour, being sure to change the water out when it warms, around the 30-minute mark.

 Like with the fridge method, defrosting ground beef in water could take a little longer than an hour, depending on the weight and thickness of the package.
 Don’t try to rush the process by using warm or hot water; It will encourage bacteria growth and even start cooking parts of the ground beef.
-You should check to make sure you’re not making any of these other common food safety mistakes.
+You should check to make sure you’re not making any of these other common food safety mistakes, as well as these thoughts on whether to rinse ground beef.

 How to Defrost Ground Beef in the Microwave